AAG Marcus Fund for Physical Geography

 Geoffrey Kershaw of the Department of Geography and Environment at Mount Allison University

-John (Jack) Schroder, University of Nebraska - Omaha and Richard Marson, Kansas State University with graduate student Brandon Weihs (Shimshal Valley, Pakistan)
+Dr. John (Jack) Schroder, University of Nebraska - Omaha and Dr. Richard Marston, Kansas State University with graduate student Brandon Weihs (Shimshal Valley, Pakistan)